 4. Playa Bluff

-The 5 km long Playa Bluff is one of the best beaches in Bocas del Toro for surfers.
+The 5km (3 mi) long Playa Bluff is one of the best beaches in Bocas del Toro for surfers.
 The waves here are huge!
 So huge that I barely dared to put my feet in the water.

-It’s definitely not the ideal beach for swimming but it’s a gorgeous place for a stroll or for catching some waves on your surfboard.
+Because of the waves, it’s not recommended to go swimming here but it’s a gorgeous place for a stroll or for catching some waves on your surfboard.
 Plus, there are almost no people around so you’ll feel as if you’re on a private beach.

-What makes Playa Bluff different from the rest of Bocas del Toro beaches is its orange sand that creates an amazing contrast with the surrounding green jungle.
-It reminded us of the beautiful golden sands that we saw in the Sahara desert.
+What makes Playa Bluff different from the rest of Bocas del Toro beaches is its orange sand that creates a beautiful contrast with the surrounding green jungle.

 Getting to Playa Bluff